MENUMENU

 4. Avoid Vagueness

 To get the most from your UTM tags, make sure your tags are specific.
 If they’re too vague and include tags such as “social-media” as the source, this won’t help you in your tracking efforts.
-With social media sourcing, be sure to include the specific channel, such as LinkedIn or Facebook.
+With social media sourcing, be sure to include a specific channel, such as LinkedIn or Facebook.

 UTM Tracking FAQs